Clearer highs, controlled lows.

 What you’ll get

-- Hybrid current‑control Class‑D module
+- Hybrid current‑control Class‑D amplifier module

 - Guides, presets, and build examples